Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Disable cookies

-By default, `disableCookies` is set to `false` and use `CookieStorage`.
-You can opt out using cookies by setting `disableCookies` to `true` so that the SDK will use `LocalStorage` instead. `LocalStorage` is a great alternative, but can't track cookies across domains.
-Because access to `LocalStorage` is restricted by subdomain, you can't track anonymous users across subdomains of your product (for example: `www.amplitude.com` vs `analytics.amplitude.com`).
+You can opt out using cookies by setting `disableCookies` to `true` so that the SDK will use `LocalStorage` instead. `LocalStorage` is a great alternative, but because access to `LocalStorage` is restricted by subdomain, you can't track anonymous users across subdomains of your product (for example: `www.amplitude.com` vs `analytics.amplitude.com`).